-There are a number of basic air compressor designs — and variations of them — on the market today.
+Several basic air compressor designs — and variations of them — are on the market today.
 They all fall into two general categories: positive displacement and dynamic.
 Although the operating specifications for two different types of air compressors may be very similar on the surface, other installation and performance factors can make one design superior to the other in a real-world application.
 Let's review some of the basic designs and terminology.

 Reciprocating compressors are positive-displacement units that trap a charge of air and then physically reduce the space that confines it, causing its pressure to increase.
 Reciprocating units, often called piston compressors, use a piston, cylinder, and valve arrangement.
 Their operation is very similar to the familiar internal-combustion engine, but they simply trap and compress the air without adding fuel to explode it.
 Note that whenever air is compressed, heat is generated.
 Proper cooling of the internal parts of any air compressor is a critical part of its design.

 There are three basic selection decisions that must be made about reciprocating compressors:

 • single- or double-acting operation,

 • air or water cooling.

 In a single-acting piston compressor, the piston only compresses air in one direction of its stroke.
 In a double-acting model, the piston compresses air with both directions of its stroke.
 Obviously, because both strokes perform work, a double-acting compressor is more efficient (in moving a volume of air per input hp) than a comparable-size single-acting unit.

 A single-stage unit compresses air from inlet to discharge pressure in one operation.
 A multi-stage unit compresses from inlet to discharge pressure in two or more operations — generally passing the air through an intercooler to remove some of the heat of compression between each stage.
 This saves power and keeps the compressor's internal operating temperatures lower.